ataki/hospitalfinder/README.md

 Run these in the root project directory

-`make field_histogram` plots a histogram for single field values.
+`make hist` plots a histogram for a single field.

 `make <distribution>` creates a plot for the specified visualization.